Read a feature in The Wall Street Journal.

 – John McQuaid, Pulitzer Prize-winning journalist and author of Tasty: The Art and Science of What We Eat

-“By telling the stories of the farmers, chocolate makers, brewers, and winemakers she meets along her way through six continents, Simran reminds us why we shouldn’t just think of them as annoyingly trendy.
-It is important for us, as consumers, to support them.” – Serious Eats
+“By telling the stories of the farmers, chocolate makers, brewers and winemakers she meets along her way through six continents, Simran reminds us why we shouldn’t just think of them as annoyingly trendy.
+It is important for us, as consumers, to support them.”

-– Peter Giuliano, Director of the Specialty Coffee Symposium, Specialty Coffee Association of America
+– Peter Giuliano, Specialty Coffee Association of America

 “It is simply one of the best and most affecting books on biodiversity that I have read in a very long time.”